dactyrafficle/excelery-root/README.md

 Alternatively, you can go to the developper tab in the ribbon, and hit 'add-ins' which will produce the same dialogue box.

 Once the add-in is activated, if you go to the vba editor, you should be able to see the .xlam file and its modules (unless it is protected) in the LHS column.

+** tools > references **
+Some libraries like FSO (file system object) or xmlhttp (to make get/post requests), or html parser - you can turn them on also, to use the xlam functions in your current wbs vba code, you can include that from references too